EB-3—Third Employment-Based Preference for Skilled Workers

 Applicants may only file for an adjustment of status or move on with consular processing once a visa becomes numerically available.
 Due to a significant backlog of applications for this preference category, an individual applicant may end up waiting years for his or her visa to become numerically available.
 Applicants from most countries often must wait at least seven years to advance with the process; applicants from Mexico, India, and the Philippines often must wait much longer.
 These wait periods are expected to remain the same in the near future.

 The spouse and children of the primary beneficiary may enter and remain in the United States under a derivative status of the EB-3.
 To be eligible for this derivative status, children may not be married and must be under 21 years old.

-The Austin immigration attorneys at the William Jang, PLLC, charge the following in attorney’s fees for typical cases that are filed in the United States and with the U.S. Citizenship and Immigration Services (USCIS) (please take a moment to read this disclaimer), along with the filing fees that are currently charged by the USCIS:
+The Austin immigration attorneys at the Law Office of William Jang, PLLC, charge the following in attorney’s fees for typical cases that are filed in the United States and with the U.S. Citizenship and Immigration Services (USCIS) (please take a moment to read this disclaimer), along with the filing fees that are currently charged by the USCIS:

 Step 1—Labor Certification

 - $3,000 to cover attorney’s fees

 - The cost to advertise this position (this is variable)

 - $3,000 to cover attorney’s fees for the main beneficiary

 - $700 to cover the filing fee for the main petition with the USCIS